 So bid goodbye to powerlessness, isolation, and regret.

 Say hello to renewed accountability, friendship, and hope.

-Send an email to Lindsay in Customer Experience.
-She’ll be glad to answer any questions you have.
+Send an email to our Client Care team.
+They’ll be glad to answer any questions you have.

 And remember: You’re part of the family.